EclipseFdn/eclipsefdn-project-adopters/README.md

 - tangle-ee

 #### Testing
-Please refer to "/test-new-adopters" to check the new added adopters are correctly rendered.
+After creating a pull request, please refer to "/test-new-adopters" on the preview link to check the new added adopters are correctly rendered.

 ### Declared Project Licenses